elsewhat/thinkweek-dparnas-2024/docs/modernizing/index.md

 - When clearly asking the model to: “divide the generated code into small sub-functions, with meaningful names and functionality”, we observe a better-produced code, with fewer bugs, and higher success rates for the iterative fixing stages

-## Step 5 - Unit test generation and refinement
+## Step 5 - Constant refinment through unit tests
 Once there is code which compiles and runs, the focus should be on constant refinement.

 To provide feedback, unit test results should be key.